QUICK TRAIL FACTS

 - Difficulty: easy to moderate

 This York Land Trust and Whippoorwill Landowners Association parcel forms the southwest corner of a fairly large subdivision between Route 1 and the highway.
-It includes forest paths, a trail that follows a charismatic stone wall, and a wetland area.
+It includes forest paths, a trail that follows a charismatic stone wall, and wetland.
 On the day we visited, we saw many birds, including a couple of warblers, near the marshy pond.

-The trails are mostly flat and easy, but if you are seeking a very gentle trail—even a wheelchair accessible one—you can follow the dirt road from the Meadowlark Drive trailhead onto the York-Kittery water district land (which I plan to map one day!).
+The trails are mostly flat and easy, but if you are seeking a very gentle trail, you can follow the dirt road from the Meadowlark Drive trailhead onto the York-Kittery water district land (which I plan to map one day!).

 Meanwhile, there is another neighborhood path near the picnic table and small field, off Meadowlark Drive, that is pretty and moss-covered — just not very extensive.